Height and Weight: Separating Fact from Fiction

 The Best Way to Lose Weight

 Losing weight isn’t about becoming taller, but about living a healthier lifestyle.
 To achieve weight loss, it’s essential to burn more calories than you consume.
-With thousands of diets out there, it’s crucial to find one that suits your needs and lifestyle.
+With numerous diets available, it’s crucial to find one that suits your needs and lifestyle.

 The Takeaway